ROOTBABU/rootbabu.github.io/docs/assets/markdown/visibility.md

 # Visibility

-Visibility is used to set the accessibility of variables and functions within a smart contract.
-This allows us to easily secure certain parts of a contract without writing custom code.
+`Visibility` controls the accessibility of variables and functions within a smart contract.
+It helps to secure specific elements of the contract without the need for additional coding.

-Visibility only prevents other contracts from reading or modifying the information.
-In a contract, visibility is set for three types of function callers: `Main Contract`, `Derived Contract` and `Another Contract`.
+`Visibility` only restricts other contracts from accessing or altering the information.
+In a smart contract, `visibility` can be set for three types of function callers: `the main contract`, `a derived contract`, and `another contract`.

 **MyContract:** In my case, the name of the main contract is MyContract.
 <pre style="background: rgba(0,0,0,.05); padding:20px">